Brian-McElroy/Advice-for-programmers/README.md

 Classes should have well defined public endpoint functions and everything else should be private.
 If you can delete everything inside a class and replace it with something entirely different, without any of your other code breaking, then thats fine and you have avoided bad coupling.

-Some things that are probably signs of bad coupling.
+Some things that are probably signs of bad coupling...
 If class A is calling class B and class B is also calling class A.
 If class A is micromanaging class B, like setting a bool on it.
 If class A is calling many different functions on class B.